teohen/stream/README.md

 # Stream

-The Stream API (https://nodejs.org/api/stream.html) provide powerful tools for node developers.
+The Stream API (https://nodejs.org/api/stream.html) provides a set of powerful tools for node developers.
 One of many use cases for stream is to process large files.
-In this case, node will load one chunk of data at a time in memory, transform it or pipe it to another stream object.
+Using Streams, node will load one chunk of data at a time in memory, transform it or pipe it to another stream object.
 Thus, never having to load the whole file in memory, saving resources and producing a better processing flow.

 # Running